Resources and Web Tools

 To assist you in research and planning, the Office of Institutional Research and Planning recommends the following resources and web tools to find information on various organizations, guides, publications and comparative data websites.

 Association for Institutional Research - The mission of the Association for Institutional Research is to support members in their efforts to continuously improve the practice of institutional research for postsecondary planning, management and operations, and to further develop and promote the institutional research profession.

-Northeast Association for Institutional Research - A regional organization affiliated with the Association for Institutional Research.
+Northeast Association for Institutional Research - A regional organization affiliated with the Association for Institutional Research

-Association of Independent Colleges and Universities of Pennsylvania - The Association of Independent Colleges & Universities of Pennsylvania, the only statewide organization that serves exclusively the interests of private higher education within the Commonwealth, exists to complement and support the work of campus leaders.
+Association of Independent Colleges and Universities of Pennsylvania - The Association of Independent Colleges and Universities of Pennsylvania, the only statewide organization that serves exclusively the interests of private higher education within the Commonwealth, exists to complement and support the work of campus leaders.
 85 private colleges and universities within Pennsylvania are members of the Association, which provides services and programs tailored specifically to the needs of independent higher education.